GorokhovSemyon/TextClassification/README.md

 ## Binary Text Classification

-This notebook is devoted to the analysis of various ML methods of binary classification of different texts (negative and positive).
+This notebook is devoted to the analysis of various ML/NLP methods of binary classification of different texts (negative and positive).

 ## LLM Compare